amsk1982/techniqueforlife/content/workshops/inviting-intimacy-1.md

 +++
 date = ""
-summary = "A weekend to explore and deepen your relationship with yourself and others" title = "Inviting Intimacy"
+summary = "A weekend to explore and deepen your relationship with yourself and others.
+Non-residential." title = "Inviting Intimacy"
 [[event]]
 date = "2020-03-06T12:00:00+00:00"